pebreo/chipy-antispam-demo/README.md

         <input id="address_field" type="text" name="address" placeholder="323 N Wacker">
     </div>

-This is the jQuery method when the form dialog is open:
+To hide the honeypot fields, this is the jQuery method that's called when the form dialog is open:

     $('#supplementary-fields').css("display", "none");

-Spambots will indiscriminately fill out the fields and our Django view will handle the POST data appropriately: **reject any form submits that have the hidden "phone" or "address" filled out.** This is what the view will look like to handle the form POST:
+Spambots will indiscriminately fill out the fields and our Django view will handle the POST data appropriately by **rejecting any form submits that have the hidden "phone" or "address" filled out.** This is what the view will look like to handle the form POST: